mefor44/mefor44.github.io/_posts/2023-08-13-recommender-systems-introduction.md

 ```

 ## Read the data
 Read the data, then apply binarization.
 We convert the ratings to '1' when rating value is higher than 3.
+We want to focus on implicit feedback case.
+Procedure of binarization is questionable, but here we just want to mimic implicit feedback dataset (for educational purposes).

 ```python